 Different Frames exchanged on a PDU session of Ethernet type may be served with different QoS over the 5GS.
 Thus, the SMF may provide to the UPF traffic filters based on the Ethernet frame structure.
 This is further defined in clause 5.7 and 5.8.2.

-5.6.10.3 Support of Unstructured PDU session type
+5.6.10.3 Support of Unstructured PDU type

 Different Point-to-Point (PtP) tunnelling techniques may be used to deliver Unstructured PDU type data to the destination (e.g. application server) in the Data Network via N6.